moeiscool/Shinobi/README.md

 <b>Dont have Node.js installed?</b>

-- Ubuntu
-    - Open `Terminal`.
+1. Open `Terminal`.
-    - Install Node.js and it's package manager
+2. Install Node.js and it's package manager
     - *Note :* `#apt-get install node` installs something else, not Node.js.

     ```
     apt-get install nodejs npm
     ```

-    - Create a symlink to use nodejs.
+3. Create a symlink to use nodejs.
     - pm2 needs this.
 If you don't plan on using pm2, then ignore this step.
     ```
     ln -s /usr/bin/nodejs /usr/bin/node
     ```

-- Not on Ubuntu?
+4. Not on Ubuntu?
 Other operating systems can be found here.
     - https://nodejs.org/en/download/package-manager/

 <b>Dont have MySQL installed?</b>

-- Open `Terminal`.
+1. Open `Terminal`.
+Run :
-    - Ubuntu :
-        - Installation of MySQL prompt you to set a password for `root` user in MySQL on your first install.

     ```
     apt-get install mysql-server
     ```
+2. Installation of MySQL prompt you to set a password for `root` user in MySQL on your first install.

 - Mac OS (will need more techiness ironically, follow this link) : https://blog.joefallon.net/2013/10/install-mysql-on-mac-osx-using-homebrew/ .

 <b>Application Install</b>

-- Open `Terminal`.
+1. Open `Terminal`.

-- Download Shinobi with `wget` if you don't have `git` installed.
+2. Download Shinobi with `wget` if you don't have `git` installed.
+    - Do this only if you haven't already downloaded the files.

     ```
     wget https://github.com/moeiscool/Shinobi/tarball/master
     ```

-    - Do this only if you haven't already downloaded the files.

-- Untar the downloaded file.
+3. Untar the downloaded file.
 The extracted directory is the shinobi directory.

     ```
     tar -xzf master
     ```

-- Rename the directory for easier access.
+4. Rename the directory for easier access.
 The extracted folder name will be different. `moeiscool-Shinobi-XXXXXXX` is only an example.

     ```
     mv moeiscool-Shinobi-XXXXXXX shinobi
     ```

-- Set permissions on the shinobi directory. *Where `camera.js` is located.*
+5. Set permissions on the shinobi directory. *Where `camera.js` is located.*

     ```
     chmod -R 755 shinobi
     ```

-- Open Shinobi directory.
+6. Open Shinobi directory.

     ```
     cd shinobi
     ```
 <b>Setup SQL</b>

-- Go to `sql` and install the SQL files in your database.
+7. Go to `sql` and install the SQL files in your database.

     ```
     cd sql
     ```

-    - Terminal SQL client can be accessed by running :
+8. Terminal SQL client can be accessed by running :
     - The password will have been set during the installation of MySQL.

     ```
     mysql -u root -p
     ```

-    - *OPTIONAL :* Create New SQL User with privileges.
+9. *OPTIONAL :* Create New SQL User with privileges.
 If you choose to use your own pre-defined credentials skip this step.

     ```
     source ./user.sql
     ```
     - or create your own

     ```
     CREATE USER 'majesticflame'@'127.0.0.1' IDENTIFIED BY '';
     GRANT ALL PRIVILEGES ON * . * TO 'majesticflame'@'127.0.0.1';
     FLUSH PRIVILEGES;
     ```

-    - while still in the SQL client you can paste the contents of the SQL files straight into terminal.
-First `framework.sql` then `default_data.sql`.
-        - *Note :* `default_data.sql` contains a demo user and a demo `rtsp to mp4` monitor.
+10. while still in the SQL client.
+Install the Shinobi database.
+It will create a database called `ccio`.
     ```
     source ./framework.sql
+    ```
+11. *OPTIONAL :* `default_data.sql` contains a demo user and a demo `rtsp to mp4` monitor.

+    ```
     source ./default_data.sql
     ```

-    - After importing the data.
+12. After importing the data.
 Exit the sql client.

     ```
     exit
     ```

--  Go up one directory to enter the main directory. *Where `camera.js` is located.*
+13. Go up one directory to enter the main directory. *Where `camera.js` is located.*

     ```
     cd ..
     ```

-- Edit `conf.json` to reflect your sql credentials.
+14. Edit `conf.json` to reflect your sql credentials.
 I don't reccommend using root.

     ```
     nano conf.json